PaperPrototype/Intro-Coding-and-Computers/2 - C/Tutorials/Mario Pyramid (Easy)/english.md

 ![] show picture of mario's pyramid

-The end goal for the tutorial is to print hashes to make a pyrmaid liek the one in mario.
+The end goal for the tutorial is to print hashes to make a pyrmaid like the one in mario.
 Below is an example.

 (example)
 ```
-~/Hello-C$ ./mario
     #
    ##
   ###